Lord Mayor of London's State Coach

-The Lord Mayor of London's State Coach is, along with the Queen's Gold State Coach and the Speaker's State Coach, one of the three great State Coaches of the United Kingdom.
+The Lord Mayor of London's State Coach is, along with the King's Gold State Coach and the Speaker's State Coach, one of the three great state coaches of the United Kingdom.
 Unlike the other two (which are only used on rare occasions such as Coronations) the Lord Mayor's Coach is used annually at the Lord Mayor's Show, and as such it is deemed to be the oldest ceremonial vehicle in regular use in the world.

 Details of the design

 The carriage is of the type known as a Berlin.
 It is constructed substantially of wood, which is richly carved, ornamented and gilded.
 The body of the coach is attached to the undercarriage by four thick leather straps, each held in place by a huge, intricately decorated gilt buckle featuring the City's coat of arms.
 The roof of the coach is red painted with gilded ornamentation; there was formerly a central carved feature (depicting four boys holding baskets of fruit) only the base of which now remains.
 There is a large box seat in front for the coachman, whose foot-rest is in the shape of a scallop shell.
-The Lord Mayor's Coach has undergone a number of programs of restorations, with the wheels being replaced three times between 1711 and 1731 alone.
+The Lord Mayor's Coach has undergone a number of programs of restorations.

 On all four sides of the coach there are painted panels attributed to renowned carriage painter Giovanni Cipriani.
 Each shows an allegorical scene: